shinste/shinste/README.md

 # 💫 About Me:
-I've recently received my Economics Degree from the University of Washington in Seattle but I've decided to switch into tech!<br>I'm currently working on a Poker Program that utilizes AI to create move analysis and improve gameplay<br>I'm looking to work in backend, frontend, or full-stack development<br>My favorite language is Python and I originally learned it for data science<br>I love coffee, volleyball, lifting, and playing videogames<br>
+I've recently received my Economics Degree from the University of Washington in Seattle but I've decided to switch into tech!<br>I'm looking to work in frontend or full-stack development<br>My favorite tech stack is React, TypeScript, Next.js, and TailwindCSS<br>I love coffee, volleyball, lifting, and playing videogames<br>

 ## 📁 Portfolio:
 [Portfolio](https://stephenshinportfolio.netlify.app/)